McBaws/MKVToolNix-Sequential-Batch-Mapper/README.md

 ## Autocomplete filepath

 The script will autocomplete the paths of specified files.
 Useful if the filenames you want to use have a CRC or episode name in them, which means they won't match the rule in your options file.
-(For example if the releases you want to remux have filenames like `Show - 01 - dumb title.mkv`, `Show - 02 - different title.mkv`, the rule `Show - EPNUM.mkv` won't work.)
+(For example, if the releases you want to remux have filenames like `Show - 01 - dumb title.mkv`, `Show - 02 - different title.mkv`, the rule `Show - EPNUM.mkv` won't work.)

 - Put three stars (`***`) wherever you want the script to autocomplete the filename.
-Using the example above, the rule `Show - EPNUM - ***` would matchh both of those filenames.
+Using the example above, the rule `Show - EPNUM - ***` would match both of those filenames.
 This can also be used in folder names.
 - Put two stars (`**`) if you want to specify an extension for the file.
 For example, let's say you have both `Show - 01 - dumb title.mkv` and `Show - 01 - dumb title.ass` in the same directory.
 In this case the rule `Show - EPNUM - **.mkv` would match the first file and `Show - EPNUM - **.ass` would match the second.
 - As long as your rule gives enough information to single out one file, it will be accepted.